 Trivikram Srinivas is a popular Telugu film writer and Director, well known for films such as Athadu, Jalsa, Attarintiki Daredi, S/o Satyamurthy, etc. He is currently among the top directors of Telugu cinema.
 Please read this article to understand Direction style and trademarks of Trivikram Srinivas.

-Trivikram Srinivas Writing Analysis:
+Trivikram Srinivas Writing Analysis

 Trivikram Srinivas has proved himself as a writer with many successful movies.
 His dialogues are instantly lovable and he had a successful start as a Director too.

-After becoming the Director, he started glorifying hero and started hero-centric scripts losing his regular touch of philosophic elements.
+After becoming the Director, he started glorifying heroes and started hero-centric scripts losing his regular touch of philosophic elements.
 He is still one of the best Dialogue writers of Telugu cinema with adequate amounts of ‘yasa’ and ‘prasa’.

-Trivikram Srinivas’s stories are generally developed around some scenes or dialogues.
-He manipulates several parts of the story to elevate such scenes, eventually losing essence of the story.
+Trivikram Srinivas‘s stories are generally developed around some scenes or dialogues.
+He manipulates several parts of the story to elevate such scenes, eventually losing the essence of the story.
 This is the reason many of his films look fine if you watch scene by scene, but don’t make any sense altogether as a film.

-Trivikram Srinivas Direction Analysis:
+Trivikram Srinivas Direction Analysis

 Particularly, S/o Satyamurthy is one of the best Telugu films for anyone looking to learn more about blocking and composition.

-Flaws in Direction:
+Flaws in Direction

-Overall, Trivikram Srinivas had potential to become a great Director.
+Overall, Trivikram Srinivas had the potential to become a great Director.
 He only had to learn from his past mistakes and improve his skills.